 The fact is, Direct Debit doesn’t just benefit your business, it brings a whole host of benefits to your customers too - benefits that add to the value and quality of service you’re already delivering.

 We work with thousands of GoCardless customers every year to help them increase Direct Debit uptake among their customer base.
 Here are some of the tactics that work best.

 Using Direct Debit brings plenty of time, admin and cost savings to your business.
 Passing these savings on to the customer, by means of incentives and discounts, can be another way to make it an even more attractive proposition to your end user.

 Incentives can be products, services, or discounts relevant to your customer base for example:

-- Norwich Residential Management (NRM) encourage their residents to pay service charges by Direct Debit in an instalment plan, rather than by cheque or Bacs transfer - if they do, NRM waive the £25 payment administration fee.
+Norwich Residential Management (NRM) encourage their residents to pay service charges by Direct Debit in an instalment plan, rather than by cheque or Bacs payment - if they do, NRM waive the £25 payment administration fee.